Purged By Turkey, An Ex-NATO Officer Speaks Out About Detention Under Erdogan

 It was July 2016, and Topkaya was a year into his posting in Belgium as a NATO standardization expert, appointed by Turkey.
 Back home, factions within Turkey's military attempted to overthrow President Recep Tayyip Erdogan.
 They bombed parliament.
 Almost 290 people were killed and hundreds wounded in clashes in several Turkish cities.
 Erdogan narrowly escaped capture and the coup was thwarted.
 Topkaya says he watched it unfold on television.

 But the Turkish government accused military personnel like Topkaya — Western-oriented, NATO-trained — of instigating the operation under instruction from Fethullah Gulen, a Turkish cleric living in Pennsylvania.
+Gulen denies any involvement.

 The purged officers interviewed by NPR estimate that about 900 Turkish military personnel were posted abroad at the time of the coup and three-quarters of them have been dismissed.
 Most were ordered back to Turkey, where many of those who obeyed were immediately jailed.
 Others have sought asylum where they were stationed, including in the United States.